techidaily/site-video-screen-grab/source/_posts/new-tiny-tycoons-car-contests-for-2024.md

 In this digitalization world, just like everything else, our playing habits have also switched from physical games to digital games.
 Kids prefer playing games on their devices instead of outdoor games.
 But it is a difficult task to find a game that will match their interest.
 Today, we selected Best Fun Car Games for kids in 2024, and after thorough research, we have found the following games for Mobile, PC, and Gaming Console.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Best Fun Car Games on PC

 There are so many fun car games that are specially designed for PC.
 But it is difficult to find appropriate games for kids, the games which don't impact kid's mental health and don't contain anything inappropriate or unsuitable.
 We have only chosen those car games that are suitable as well as fun playing games for kids.